USAJOBS/help-center/working-in-government/unique-hiring-paths/senior-executives/index.md

 tags: [ses, senior, executives]
 ---

-The Senior Executive Service (SES) is a special hiring path for executive positions, including managerial, supervisory, and policy positions classified above General Schedule (GS) grade 15 or equivalent positions in the Executive Branch of the Federal Government.
+The Senior Executive Service (SES) is a special hiring option for executive positions, including managerial, supervisory, and policy positions classified above General Schedule (GS) grade 15 or equivalent positions in the Executive Branch of the Federal Government.

 Candidates in these positions are selected for their leadership qualifications.
-They have exceptional managerial and people skills, can motivate their employees, know how to build partnerships and communicate with customers.
+They have exceptional managerial and people skills and know how to build partnerships and communicate with customers.
 They are committed to public service and share a broad perspective of government, which is grounded in the Constitution.
-As the leaders of our federal civilian workforce, they strive each day to create a more citizen centered, result oriented federal government.

 ## Eligibility